Rev Pauline Stewart

 “I love and have a passion for teaching pre-schoolers.
 I will, with our team, provide a stimulating and fun environment.
 I value each child’s strengths, interests and abilities and will extend their learning”

 Megan has been working at Small Miracles since September 2016 and in Early Childhood services for 7 years.
 She has two teenage children, Tom and Grace.

 She has a Bachelor of Science degree majoring in Biochemistry and Microbiology, and in 2013 completed a Graduate Certificate in Science and Technology majoring in Human Nutrition.
 Since her children started school, she has worked as a Teacher Aid at St Luke’s Kindergarten and is now working as a Teacher at Small Miracles Preschool.

 “I love children’s sense of fun and curiosity, and I believe harnessing those attributes at a young age helps to grow great learners.
 I have a special interest in science and I enjoy doing science experiments with children to help encourage that sense of wonder in their environment and the world around them.”

 Martha began working at Small Miracles in June 2016 helping a student who has special needs.
 She then progressed into a role as an unqualified teacher in October 2016.
 Since 2015 Martha has also been working in the Oscar program before and after school as well as the School Holiday Program for the St Heliers Community Centre.

 She is from Colombia and has been living in NZ since 2015.
-She has a Bachelor’s degree in Business Administration and before coming to New Zealand she worked in the banking sector for 4 years.
+She has a Bachelor’s degree in Business Administration.
+Before coming to New Zealand Martha worked in the banking sector for 4 years.
 Martha believes she has found her true passion in life and absolutely loves working with preschool children.